awkena/qrlabelr/README.md

 Below are some related projects

 [FielDHub](https://didiermurillof.github.io/FielDHub/index.html): A
-Shiny App for Design of Experiments in Life Sciences
+shiny App for Design of Experiments in Life Sciences